-The consumer price index rose 1.5% from a year earlier, in line with expectations and slowing from December's gain of 1.8%, the National Bureau of Statistics (NBS) said.
+The consumer price index (CPI) - a key gauge of retail inflation - hit 3% last month, the National Bureau of Statistics (NBS) said.

 This was up from 2.8% in August and the highest since since November 2013.
 Analysts in a Bloomberg news poll had forecast 2.9%.

 The rise was caused by food price inflation, particularly disruptions to pork supply, Capital Economics said in a note.

 The price of pork soared 69.3% year-on-year in September, the NBS said.

 Beijing's official statistics say around one million pigs have been killed since the first outbreak of swine fever in August but that is widely considered to be an underestimate.

 This in turn has also pushed up prices of other meats including beef, chicken and duck and eggs by up to 19% as consumers switched to other sources of protein.